 - 1. A device Reset is asserted from one of many sources (WDT, BOR, MCLR, etc.). - 2.
 The device resets and the CPU start-up timer is enabled if in Sleep mode.
 The device is held in Reset until the CPU start-up time-out is complete. - 3.
 If the primary system clock is configured as an external oscillator (HS, XT, LP), then the OST will be active waiting for 1024 clocks of the primary system clock.
 While waiting for the OST, the device will be held in Reset.
 The OST and CPU start-up timers run in parallel. - 4.
-After both the CPU start-up and OST timers have timed out, the device will wait for one additional clock cycle and instruction execution will begin.
+After both the CPU start-up timer and the Oscillator Start-up Timer have timed out, the device will wait for one additional clock cycle and instruction execution will begin.